danieleteti/wininspector/README.md

 - QA engineers testing window behavior
 - Anyone curious about Windows internals

-From the creator of DelphiMVCFramework - A modern evolution of the classic TDWinInfo tool with enhanced capabilities for today's multi-monitor, complex Windows environments.
+WinInspector is a modern evolution of the classic TDWinInfo tool with enhanced capabilities for today's multi-monitor, complex Windows environments.